BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 What is the difference between botox and hyaluronic acid?

-L'hyaluronic acid is a gel used to fill hollows, give volume or lift.
-It has no effect on the muscles, which continue to contract after the injection.
+Hyaluronic acid is a gel used to fill hollow areas, add volume, or lift.
+It does not affect the muscles — muscle contractions continue after the injection.
 The result is immediate.

-Botox is a powder that is reconstituted with physiological serum so that it can be injected.
-Botulinum toxin can only correct wrinkles caused by muscle contraction.
+Botox is a powder that is reconstituted with saline solution for injection.
+Botulinum toxin only corrects wrinkles caused by muscle contraction.

-The result begins to be visible two days after the injection and is definitive seven days later.
+The result becomes visible two days after injection and is fully set after seven days.

-For wrinkles of muscular origin, the first-line treatment is botox.
-If the wrinkle persists, hyaluronic acid can be injected to make it disappear.
+For muscle-related wrinkles, Botox is the first-line treatment.
+If the wrinkle persists, a hyaluronic acid injection can be added to make it disappear.

-At what age should I start botox injections?
+At what age should you start botox injections ?

-It all depends on the problem to be treated.
-Excessive sweating, for example, can be treated even at the age of 18.
+It depends on the condition being treated.
+For example, excessive sweating can be treated even at age 18.

-The laboratory advises against using botox before the age of 18 and after the age of 65.
+The manufacturer advises not using Botox before the age of 18 or after 65.

-In the field of aesthetics, the indication is the appearance of static wrinkles.
-The age at which they appear varies from person to person and is linked to the individual's expressiveness.
+In the aesthetic field, the indication is the appearance of static wrinkles.
+The age of onset varies from person to person and is linked to individual expressiveness.

-If we intervene too late, the skin will show cracks that can be improved but not erased.
+If treatment is started too late, skin creases may already be deeply set and can be improved but not erased.

-Botox is the most widely used aesthetic medical treatment in the world.
-In second place are hyaluronic acid injections and in third place laser hair removal.
+Botox is the most performed aesthetic medicine procedure worldwide.
+Second in line are hyaluronic acid injections, followed by laser hair removal.

 photo botox frown lines